Itsfoss0/90-days-of-web/day03/README.md

  * [X] What are TXT records and some examples of it
  * [X] What are NS records
  * [X] Security concerns associated with DSN

+ ## Wrapping up
+ - DNS is the phonebook of the internet
+ - Nameservers make up the DNS, they hold dns records and map domain names to IP addresses
+ - The four DNS servers are
+    - __DNS resolver__  wich is like the midleman between the end user and the other DNS servers.
+It also checks for cached records, and caches and stores results of DNS queries
+    -